Carol Jerrems: Tasmania and terminal illness

 In 1979 Jerrems began teaching at the School of Art in the Tasmanian College of Advanced Education, Hobart, but was admitted to hospital on 12 June suffering Budd–Chiari syndrome.
 Despite the painful condition, she worked on a photo-diary of her prolonged stay in Royal Hobart Hospital then traveled to Sydney that August to contribute to the Visual Arts Board photography assessment panel for the Australia Council with Bill Heimerman.
 However, on 19 November 1979 she was admitted again to hospital in Melbourne.
 She died 21 February 1980 at The Alfred Hospital.

 Technique

 Jerrems photographed in a subjective manner, responding interactively with her subject and their environment.
-As Keaney notes, "By gazing directly into the lens, hamming it up for the camera, or striking a pose, the subjects of Jerrems’ portraits of the mid-70s reveal the collaborative nature of her working method.”
-Drayton, director of Girl in a Mirror, supports this notion of collaboration; "In the act of photographing, Jerrems challenged herself and her models to extend themselves in a mutual game of improvisation and exploration, facilitated by the presence of her camera.
+As Magdalene Keaney notes, "By gazing directly into the lens, hamming it up for the camera, or striking a pose, the subjects of Jerrems' portraits of the mid-70s reveal the collaborative nature of her working method."
+Kathy Drayton, director of Girl in a Mirror, supports this notion of collaboration; "In the act of photographing, Jerrems challenged herself and her models to extend themselves in a mutual game of improvisation and exploration, facilitated by the presence of her camera.
 This created an intimate frisson between herself and her subjects which is clearly registered in the most powerful of her portraits."